 • Your contract may include a cancellation clause, please note: a number of insurers will only incept cover on a ‘minimum and deposit’ premium basis and some polices may be non-refundable in the event of cancellation.

 • Where this does not apply, insurers may only return a proportionate return of the premium and you may be charged an admin fee to cancel.
 Our commission and or fees will not usually be returnable.
 Please refer to your policy documents for more details or contact your Account Executive.

 In the event that you fail to pay your premium by the due date, the insurance may be cancelled forthwith, or by insurers giving notice of cancellation.

 If you pay by instalments, there is the possibility that the amount paid prior to the cancellation date may not cover the overall amount due up to the date of cancellation.
 In that situation you will remain liable to pay the difference between those amounts.

 If you wish to cancel your policy(ies) please contact the office from where you purchased the cover.

 We receive remuneration in connection with your policy(ies) which may include a commission payment from your Insurer/Product or Service Provider and is calculated as a percentage of the total annual premium (excluding Insurance Premium Tax).
 The remuneration received may also include, but is not limited to, remuneration from the Insurer/Product or Service Provider based on our overall account with that firm meeting certain criteria at either a Group or individual business level.

 An explanation of our remuneration arrangements specific to you and your policy(ies) will be disclosed to you and stated in your quotation, new business and renewal documentation.

-Unless we otherwise agree (for example, if we agree a Fee in Lieu of Commission) we will charge fees on the following basis dependent upon the total overall premium level due to ourselves.
+Unless we otherwise agree (for example, if you agree a Fee in Lieu of Commission) we will charge fees on the following basis dependent upon the total overall premium level due to ourselves.
 Fees charged are non-refundable.